honeycombio/academy-browser-instrumentation-course/README.md

 Frontend engineers are often familiar with performance monitoring but unfamiliar with distributed tracing and high-cardinality event telemetry.

 **Evidence of Need:**
-Many Honeycomb customers use backend tracing but haven’t adopted frontend telemetry, despite performance blind spots starting at the browser.
+Many Honeycomb customers use backend tracing but haven’t adopted frontend tracing/o11y, despite performance blind spots starting at the browser.

 ## Problem & Solution